fingerskier/manthra/README.md

 # Manthra

+Some people are so poor all they have is money.
+  Bob Marley

 The rule of heaven: thy will be done.
 The rule of hell: my will be done.
   C.S.
 Lewis